gyrospectre/tiara/README.md

 TIARA is an experiment to see what might be possible.

 Given input containing MITRE ATT&CK® techniques, it will attempt to generate information about how known threat actors use these techniques.
-This information is inteded to primarily assist with analysis of security alerts.
+This information is primarily intended to assist with the analysis of security alerts.

 It's a work in progress that will develop over time, hopefully to the point it can be added to [Squyre](https://github.com/gyrospectre/squyre).

 ## Caveats
  - It's not intended to attribute activity.
-Attribution is hard!
+[Attribution is hard!](https://www.spgedwards.com/2014/11/whodunnit-apt-attribution-is-hard.html)
  - The only datasource used is the MITRE ATT&CK® group database (https://attack.mitre.org/groups/).
 This limits us to ~135, mainly state sponsored groups.

 ## How it works